hxtree/galaxyops/README.md

 maintenance and improves the readability of code.
 As a guideline, Typescript **SHOULD** be the default language for the majority of application code, unless there's a substantial reason to opt for a different language.

-#### Persistent Storage

-##### S3

-For persistent file storage S3 **SHOULD** be used.
-Buckets are a simple abstraction layer for persistent file storage.

-AWS S3 buckets **SHOULD** be provisioned following the principle of least privilege.
-This principle implies that each user or service should have the minimal permissions necessary to perform their specific tasks, and no more.
-This approach minimizes the potential damage that can result from error, malicious activity, or compromise of a specific user or service.

-##### Database

-Every service employing a database **MUST** maintain its dedicated database instance within our architecture.

-Specifically, code **SHOULD** rely on MongoDB, leveraging the Mongoose library for interaction for persistent storage.
-In the context of microservices, we consciously avoid the use of an Object-Relational Mapping (ORM) layer, considering it an unnecessary abstraction.

-Instead of utilizing ObjectId for identification, services **SHOULD** opt for UUID type 4 IDs.
-This choice not only enhances security but also mitigates the exposure of details such as when the ID was generated and processor-related information.

-##### Data Lake

-Messages sent between services **SHOULD** adhere to a contract and persist in a data lake.
-Because services communicate via queues and queues publish messages this **SHOULD** occur automatically.

 #### Infrastructure